All Activity

 delvingbitcoin

-The introduction of a new Tapscript leaf version aims to enhance the Bitcoin script execution system by addressing vulnerabilities that previously led to the disabling of numerous opcodes due to denial-of-service attack risks.
-The proposed solution involves generalizing the signature operations budget into a variable operations (varops) budget, which is now applied to all operations.
+The introduction of a new Tapscript leaf version within Bitcoin's script execution framework aims to address concerns related to the disabling of various opcodes in previous versions due to denial-of-service attack vulnerabilities.
+The approach involves generalizing the sigops budget into a varops budget, which is applied across all operations.

 P2share: how to turn any network (or testnet!) into a bitcoin miner